front-commerce/developers.front-commerce.com/source/docs/prismic/content-slices.md

 ---
 id: content-slices
 title: Content Slices
 description: Content Slices allows developers to design autonomous and reusable UI elements that Content managers can use to build dynamic pages.
-Front-Commerce has first-class support of Prismic Slices.
+Front-Commerce has first-class support for Prismic Slices.
 This page explains how developers can use the tool we provide to create content-driven dynamic pages.
 ---

 With [Content Slices](https://prismic.io/feature/dynamic-layout-content-components), Front-Commerce embraces the **"Don't Ship Pages, Ship a Page Builder"** vision brought by Prismic.
 See how to make slices a part of your authoring strategy.